Zuzzuc/Bash-minifier/README.md

 ## Exit codes

-0: Everything went well
+0: Everything went well<br>
-1: Unknown error
+1: Unknown error<br>
-2: User declined to continue when warned about script content
+2: User declined to continue when warned about script content<br>
-3: File does not exist
+3: File does not exist<br>
-4: Unknown argument supplied to script
+4: Unknown argument supplied to script<br>
-5: This script will not minify itself
+5: This script will not minify itself<br>
-6: Unknown output mode encountered
+6: Unknown output mode encountered<br>